 - Having a printed chore list means you have one less thing to remember.
 Much like a brain dump can help you get all of your to-do’s and important things to remember out of your head and on to paper, a chores list can help you not forget things that you need to get done around the house.

-Daily Household Chores List
+Daily Chores List

 The key to keeping a clean home is to clean every day.
 I know that sounds worse than getting a root canal, but smaller daily household chores really can make a big difference in the overall cleanliness of your home.
-Here’s a list of daily household chores that you can add to your cleaning list:
+Here’s a list of daily chores that you can add to your cleaning list:

 - Make all the beds